-A branding campaign that involves a logo and a name and nothing else is a branding campaign which will find itself getting lost in the vast world of modern media.
+A branding campaign that involves a logo and a name and nothing else is a branding campaign that will find itself getting lost in the vast world of modern media.

 As a current brand, you want to be able to turn your branding into a YouTube video, a television ad, a Snapchat story, a novelty ice cream cone…

-Whatever it is, the original product needs to have real, built-in flexibility to allow for the inevitably diverse requirements on your product.
+Whatever it is, the original product needs to have real, built-in flexibility to allow for the inevitably diverse requirements of your product.

 9 – Use Social Media